Achievable logoAchievable logo

 Generalities

-Retirement plans incentivize investors to save for their golden years.
-When you retire one day, you’ll need enough money to live on for the rest of your life.
-While social security, Medicare, and other government-provided benefits help, many need additional resources to enjoy a comfortable retirement.
+Retirement plans encourage investors to save for their later years.
+When you retire, you’ll need enough money to cover living expenses for the rest of your life.
+While Social Security, Medicare, and other government benefits can help, many people need additional savings to support a comfortable retirement.

-In this chapter, we’ll learn about the generalities of retirement plans.
+This chapter covers the general features of retirement plans.
 The following concepts are discussed in this chapter:

 The following retirement plan concepts are discussed in this chapter: